 Wittenberg’s Music Department is located in Krieg Hall, where students have access to an impressive collection of computer facilities and music instruments.

-Wittenberg’s library has an extensive and varied collection of books, music scores, and professional journals, as well as over 22,000 recordings and videos of classical music, world music, and popular music.
+Wittenberg’s library has an extensive and varied collection of books, music scores, and professional journals, as well as a huge collection of recordings and videos of classical music, world music, and popular music.

 John M. Chowning Laboratory for Music Technology